BBC chief says renewed focus on core values lie ahead

 Hall said he aimed to strengthen the digital platform, double the audience for the BBC news service to 500 million people a week and boost arts programming.

-Projects in the pipeline include revamping the BBC iPlayer so license fee payers can get a personalized on-demand service to watch programs not yet aired, as well as offering a 30-day catchup period and giving BBC Radio 1 a bigger role.
+Projects in the pipeline include revamping the BBC iPlayer so licence fee payers can get a personalised on-demand service to watch programmes not yet aired, as well as offering a 30-day catchup period and giving BBC Radio 1 a bigger role.

 He unveiled plans to bolster the corporation’s television channels with increased investment in drama and entertainment programming and launching a BBC One +1 channel.